-Depending on how you identify racially, your ango work might be some mixture of education and reparation, or healing and safety.
-Understanding your “position” within our deeply racialized society, and coming to terms with the forces and choices that placed you there, is a good place to begin.
-Offerings include book study groups and sangha discussion groups, and you may also be already involved in other activities that fulfill this commitment.
+Exploring how we identify racially is part of our bodhisattva vow—to free all beings from suffering—and we do this together.
+Depending on how each of us identify, our ango work might be some mixture of education and reparation, or healing and safety.
+These offerings include a range of affinity discussion and reading groups.
+You may also be already involved in other activities that fulfill this commitment.
 If you have further questions about this aspect of ango practice, feel free to reach out to the Training Office.

-For sangha members who identify as Black, Indigenous, Asian or People of Color:
+For sangha members who identify as Black, Indigenous, Asian or as People of Culture/Color:

 BIPOC bi-monthly meetings on Wednesdays include a Speaker Series (September 15th, 6:30-8pm, with Chimyo Atkinson, Sensei, register here; November 24 Dr. Eduardo Duran); and a conversation with Shugen Roshi, September 8, 6:30-8 pm, register here.

 The Asian Sangha Gathering on the first Thursday every month, 7-9pm, is a space for those of Asian heritage to empower and heal one another.
 For anyone who identifies as Asian or is of Asian descent to come together in solidarity.
 Register here.

 For sangha members who identify primarily as African-American or of other African-Descent, the People of African Descent (PAD) Sangha Practice Group meets monthly on Sunday afternoons at 1pm to provide a supportive environment for dharma practitioners.
 The PAD Book Group meets bi-monthly from 2-3:30pm (right after the Sangha Group) and will continue with the study of My Grandmother’s Hands by Resmaa Menakem.
 Register here for both meetings.

 BIPOC Monday Body Practice with Mayumi Ishino, 6-7pm (September 27, October 11 & 25, November 8) Register here.